Tinkerforge/doc/de/source/Software/API_Bindings_VBNET.rst

   Const HOST As String = "localhost"
   Const PORT As Integer = 4223
-  Const UID As String = "XYZ" ' Change to your UID
+  Const UID As String = "XXYYZZ" ' Change XXYYZZ to the UID of your Stepper Brick

 Jetzt muss noch ``Tinkerforge.dll`` dem Projekt als Verweis hinzugefügt werden: